- Discord is a must-have software for gamers, but many reported Discord high CPU usage issues.

 - Stay on the Display page, then scroll down and select Graphics settings from the right window pane.

 - Select the Desktop app under Graphics performance preference and hit the Browse button.

 - In the pop-up window, find the Discord file, then click on the Add button.

 - Now set the Option/Graphics preference to High performance.

 - Save and exit, then restart your PC.

+Discord is not the only app that can be prone to this issue.
+It seems like Avast Antivirus may also cause high CPU usage.
 Also, do not forget that you can always try the best software to fix high CPU usage.

 For additional questions or curiosities, feel free to use the comments below.